 - Outline the current New Zealand Ministry of Health recommendations on HIV and breastfeeding.

 - Define and identify HIV related stigma and discrimination

 In order to complete the course, you must successfully complete the final assessment.
 A Certificate of Achievement will be issued.

 If you are a registered practitioner, you may qualify to receive CPD points or education credits.

 New Zealand Dental Association = 2 CPD points

-Midwifery Council = 2 CPD points
+Midwifery Council = 2 CPD hours

 The Royal New Zealand College of General Practitioners = 2 CME points

 The “HIV Essentials Online Course” activity, has been endorsed by The Royal New Zealand College of General Practitioners (RNZCGP) and has been approved for up to 2 CME credits for Continuing Professional Development (CPD) purposes.

 Please allow up to 2 hours to complete the course.
 This includes time to go through the modules, scenarios and the assessment.